← Back to all articles

 Rules

-Mancala Variants You Have Never Heard Of: Sungka, Congklak, Pallanguzhi, and Bao
+Mancala Variants: Sungka, Congklak, Pallanguzhi, and Bao

 Sungka (Philippines): the variant that reverses everything